Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/Module 3/Lab-02.md

    ![](../media/6-5.png)

-1. On the *Set rule logic* tab, the *Rule query* should be populated already with your KQL query, and add the details for entities under *Alert enrichment - Entity mapping*.
+1. On the *Set rule logic* tab, the *Rule query* should be populated already with your KQL query, and add the details for entities under *Alert enhancement - Entity mapping* by selecting **+ Add new entity**.

     |Entity|Identifier|Data Field|
     |:----|:----|:----|